RLOpenCatalyst/catdocs/Catalyst/source/confsetupdefined.rst

 Follow the steps to setup a new Environment in an Organization:

  * From the main menu click on Settings
- * Once you click on Settings, from the side menu click on Organization Setup
+ * Once you click on Settings, from the side menu click on Config Management
  * Click on Environments
  * Click on New button provided
  * Select the Organization from the Organization drop down list